PipelineAI/pipeline/README.md

 ## Build Training Server
 ```
-pipeline train-server-build --model-runtime=tfserving --model-type=tensorflow --model-name=census --model-tag=v1 --model-path=./tensorflow/census
+pipeline train-server-build --model-type=tensorflow --model-name=census --model-tag=v1 --model-path=./tensorflow/census
 ```

 ## Start Training UI
 Note the following:
 * `--train-args` is a single argument passed into the `pipeline_train.py`.
 Therefore, you must escape spaces (`\ `) between arguments.
-* `--input-path` and `--output-path` are relative to the current working directory (outside the Docker container) and will be mapped as internal directories inside the Docker container.
+* `--input-path` and `--output-path` are relative to the current working directory (outside the Docker container) and will be mapped as directories inside the Docker container from `/root`.
 * `--train-files` and `--eval-files` are relative to `--input-path` inside the Docker container.
 * Models, logs, and event are written to `--output-path` (or a subdirectory within).
 These will be available outside of the Docker container.
-* To prevent overwriting the output of a previous run, you should update the `--output-path` between calls - or create a new unique subfolder with `--output-path` in your `pipeline_train.py` (ie. timestamp).
+* To prevent overwriting the output of a previous run, you should either 1) change the `--output-path` between calls or 2) create a new unique subfolder with `--output-path` in your `pipeline_train.py` (ie. timestamp).
 See examples below.

 (_We are working on making these more intuitive._)

 ```
-pipeline train-server-start --model-runtime=tfserving --model-type=tensorflow --model-name=census --model-tag=v1 --input-path=./tensorflow/census/data/ --output-path=./tensorflow/census/versions --train-args="--train-files=train/adult.data.csv\ --eval-files=eval/adult.test.csv\ --num-epochs=2\ --learning-rate=0.025"
+pipeline train-server-start --model-type=tensorflow --model-name=census --model-tag=v1 --input-path=./tensorflow/census/data/ --output-path=./tensorflow/census/versions --train-args="--train-files=train/adult.data.csv\ --eval-files=eval/adult.test.csv\ --num-epochs=2\ --learning-rate=0.025"
 ```

 _Note:  If you see the error below, run `docker rm -f train-tfserving-tensorflow-census-v1` first._